📑 Table of contents

 3. Vendor lock-in

 The problem: Your application lives on the platform.
-If it shuts down, drastically increases its prices, or changes its terms, you're trapped.
+If it closes, drastically increases its prices, or changes its conditions, you are trapped.

 Concrete risks: